Breeze/breeze.js.samples/node/zza-node-mongo/readme.md

 Console output should indicate that MongoDb server started successfully and is listening on port 27017 (or adjust the `mongodbUrl` in `~\server\database.js` to the appropriate port).

-##Install server npm modules and launch app server
+##Install dependencies and launch app server

 Open a second command / terminal window

+Navigate to the client folder, *~/node/zza-node-mongo/client*

+Install the bower packages: `bower install`

-Navigate to the project root, *~/node/zza-node-mongo*
+Navigate to the server folder, *~/node/zza-node-mongo/server*

 Install the node modules: `npm install`